jasonsbarr/functional/docs/core/CreatingTypes.md

 A variant instance has a `value` property that holds whatever single value is passed to its constructor.
 In your variant info, you can provide an `init` method to manipulate this value, do data validation, and anything else you need to do with it.
 An example is provided below.

 You can pre-define fields that will go on the `value` property in the second property of your variant info, which should be an array of string field names.
 An example is given below.
+Defining fields will ensure only those fields get values on the created instance.
+If you don't define fields, the `value` property will get whatever value is passed to the constructor, or a "tuple" (really, a JavaScript array) of values if you pass multiple values to the constructor.

 Variant instances also automatically get the type name, the variant name, a predicate identifying it as an instance of the type, another predicate for the variant, a `valueOf` method to get the value, and `inspect` and `toString` methods.